oils-for-unix/blog-code/catbrain/README.md

   - Output size is limited to a constant function of (input size, program size)
   - No variables
   - no infinite loops
-- Syntax is a subset of YSH
-  - Well specified grammar
 - Embeddable - can safetly execute it within your programs
   - it does zero memory allocation
 - Extendable
   - provide your own functions - you can provide the user with arbitrary computation and I/O

-- TODO: comes with 4 runtimes
+- PUNTING ON THIS: Syntax is a subset of YSH
+  - Well specified grammar

 Flavors of: